-Love respects, appreciates and values the beloved.
-It forever changes the one who truly loves.
-One-way street love is unconditional—not because we do not have hopes, dreams, desires and needs, but because even when these are not met—we still love.
-One-way street love is an undeniable fact.
+True love respects, appreciates and values the beloved.
+When you experience this type of love, it forever changes you.
+The “one-way street love” described here is not selfish, but unconditional.
+You still have hopes, dreams, desires and needs of your own, but even when these are not met by your partner, you remain in love and find healthy ways to meet these needs.
+True love is an undeniable fact.
 It is mature and selfless.
 And, this type of true love never dies.

 Love is not blind, but a recognition of the complete person and the acceptance and appreciation of the same with full consideration of all the facts.
 Real love invites participation—it does not make demands.
 It is not the relentless pursuit of another (as in obsession or unrequited love).
 It is the absolute freedom of choice of both the giver and the receiver.
 When both people in a relationship bring this form of love, great happiness and satisfaction are achieved and shared.